LuisC92/js-oop-labours-of-ercules-07-2023/README.md

-# The labours of Heracles - First of the labours: the Nemean lion
+# The labours of Hercules - First of the labours: the Nemean lion

 Prerequisite: clone this _repository_.